Mathieu-Desrochers/Linux-Notebook/procedures/self-hosting.md

 the server and your laptop.

     $ sudo apt-get install maildirsync

+Create the following file on your laptop.

+    ~/.ssh/config

+With the following content.

+    Host mathieu-desrochers.com
+    Port 2222

 Run the following command to download your mail.
 Make sure to be in your home directory.